7 Best Accessible Design Tools in 2025

 At AudioEye, we often talk about the importance of alt text — and for good reason:

-After I illustrate something, I’ll often write a description of what I wanted the illustration to convey and plug it into an AI image generator like DALL-E.
+After I illustrate something, I’ll often write a description of what I wanted the illustration to convey and plug it into an AI image generator like DALL-E

-In DALL-E (which is free to use after you sign up), you can type in almost anything — an object, a feeling, even a style of art — and it will create images that match the description.
+In DALL-E (which is free after you sign up), you can type in almost anything — an object, a feeling, even a style of art — and it will create images that match the description.

 It’s a lot of fun to play with, but it’s also a good way to check your alt text.
 Remember: AI image generators are extremely literal.
 If you plug in your alt text and the resulting images look nothing like your image, you may want to revisit your description.